quicwg/base-drafts/draft-ietf-quic-qpack.md

 Determining which entries are too close to eviction to reference is an encoder preference.
-One heuristic is to target a fixed amount of available space in the dynamic table: either unused space or space that can be reclaimed by evicting unreferenced entries.
+One heuristic is to target a fixed amount of available space in the dynamic table: either unused space or space that can be reclaimed by evicting non-blocking entries.
 To achieve this, the encoder can maintain a draining index, which is the smallest absolute index in the dynamic table that it will emit a reference for.
 As new entries are inserted, the encoder increases the draining index to maintain the section of the table that it will not reference.